RochelleAbeywickrama/playwright-ui-api-test/README.md

-# UI & API Automation Framework
+# Playwright UI & API Automation Framework

 This project demonstrates how to use **Playwright** to automate Web application and API testing using **Typescript (Node.js)**.
 It follows the **Page Object Model (POM)** for better maintainability and scalability.